lkwg82/blog/_posts/2023-10-08-automatic-usb-backup.md

 We need both identifiers `idVendor` and `idProduct` to create a specific rule.

-udev rule which runs a script on 'adding' the device to the system
+udev rule in `etc/udev/rules.d/99-my-usb-rule.rules` which runs a script on 'adding' the device to the system
 ```bash
 {% include /20231008-automaticbackup/etc/udev/rules.d/99-my-usb-rule.rules %}
 ```